Bonefishing - Lodges, Destinations & Guided Trips

 Bonefishing Techniques

-• Sight Fishing with Shrimp & Crab Flies – Use small, weighted patterns like Crazy Charlies, Gotchas, and Spawning Shrimp.
-Strip slowly and watch for subtle follows.
+• Sight Fishing with Shrimp & Crab Flies – Small, weighted patterns like Crazy Charlies, Gotchas, and Spawning Shrimp.
+Strip slowly and watch for any movement toward the fly.

-• Poling from a Skiff – Guides pole clients into position for long shots at cruising bonefish.
+• Poling from a Skiff – Guides pole clients into position for shots at cruising or tailing fish.
+Covers more water and is better suited to soft-bottomed or deeper flats.

-• Spinning Gear – Small jigs on light fluorocarbon leaders can be effective.
-Best for windy days or less technical approaches.
+• Spinning Gear – Small jigs on light fluorocarbon leaders can be effective, particularly on windy days or in locations where fly fishing is less practical.

 Best Time to Fish for Bonefish

-• Bahamas – Year-round, with peak fishing from March through June and again in fall.
+• Bahamas – Year-round, with peak fishing from March through June and again from October through November.
+December through February also produces well, with cooler water concentrating fish on the flats during warm tidal pushes.

-• Mexico (Yucatán) – Best from April through September, with some fishable days in winter months.
+• Mexico (Yucatán) – April through September, with some fishable days in winter months.

-• Seychelles – October to May is the prime season, with stable tides and good visibility.
+• Seychelles – October through May, with stable tides and strong visibility through the dry season.

-Tides, sun angle, and wind are key factors.
-Low incoming tides often reveal tailing fish, while falling tides concentrate bonefish in channels and edges.
+Tides and sun angle are the primary variables.
+Incoming low tides often reveal tailing fish; falling tides concentrate bonefish in channels and flats edges.

 Bonefishing Lodges & Guided Trips

 FishingExplora connects you directly with top bonefishing lodges, guides, and outfitters worldwide.
-From classic flats lodges in the Bahamas to ultra-remote atolls in the Seychelles, our curated listings give you access to serious fishing, seasoned guides, and remote, unpressured water.
-Contact lodges directly to plan your ideal trip.
+From classic flats lodges in the Bahamas to remote atolls in the Seychelles, our curated listings give you access to experienced guides and unpressured water.
+Contact lodges directly to plan your trip.

 Frequently Asked Questions